heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 * create an app
 * create a second app with same fields

 *assertion :  alert message "Another application has the same name.
+Please change." shown*<br>
-Please change." shown* *assertion :  app name found only once in the apps table*<br><br>
+*assertion :  app name found only once in the apps table*<br><br>